 Sova Vegan butchers are one of the newer addition in the Dublin food scene.
 Vegan restaurants are always a risk that not many restaurant owners are willing to take.
 And people who do own the business aren’t really willing to share their secrets. while asking for an interview people in this restaurant seemed very open to it.

 Upon arriving, the place seemed very welcoming, very bright and had a Morden day vintage style restaurant vibe to it.
 Bart was very welcoming from the get-go.
-He welcomed us with a bright smile and showed us upstairs for the interview.
+He welcomed us with a bright smile and showed us their kitchen and newly bought commercial kitchen equipment from Warewashing Solutions before the interview.
 Upstairs seemed very bright in the daylight, with smooth jazz playing can’t say the place and the bright welcome can give anyone a reason to complain.

 Circular: How long have you been in Dublin?

 Circular: where are you originally from?

 Circular: Have you done anything in the catering industry before here?

 Bart: Yes.
 Before opening up we’ve done pop up shops in the art gallery.
 There’s an art gallery.
 Then we got the lease here in may.
 After 2 months of refurbishment, we opened our doors in July.